Last updated on August 19th, 2022 at 11:07 pm

 “It’s added at very low levels, and for good reason,” he said.

-you can read the rest of the article here, but it’s got some very key points, one being that there are many chemicals in cosmetics that aren’t on the label, which is very disturbing to me.
-I’m not sure about you, but as a girly girl, and as I get older and hopefully wiser, I would like to still be able to wear my make up and have it be good for me too.
+You can read the rest of the article here, but it’s got some very key points, one being that there are many chemicals in cosmetics that aren’t on the label, which is very disturbing to me.
+I’m not sure about you, but as a girly girl, and as I get older and hopefully wiser, I would like to be still able to wear my make-up and have it be good for me too.

 Subscribe to Dear SafeMama.